 The Micro Wedding

 Many couples who opt for a micro wedding have the opportunity to use just a portion of their budget, which ends up being a huge benefit.
-Instead of keeping the savings, you can take this extra money to make the wedding even more personalized, extravagant, or accessible to guests.
-Consider using these additional funds to provide hotel accommodations for your wedding party (or all your guests if the budget allows it), turn your dinner into a five-course meal, or treat yourself to a designer wedding dress (because you deserve it).
+Instead of keeping the savings, you can take this extra money to make the wedding even more personalized and accessible to guests.
+Consider using these additional funds to provide hotel accommodations for your wedding party (or all your guests if the budget allows it).
+You can also turn your dinner into a five-course meal, or treat yourself to a designer wedding dress (because you deserve it).

-You’re the type of couple that feels pressure to meet others’ expectations on your wedding (that don’t align with your wishes), eloping may be the right choice for you.
+You’re the type of couple that feels pressure to meet others’ expectations on your wedding (that don’t align with your wishes)?
+Then, eloping may be the right choice for you.
 Those who choose to elope nowadays can do so with an incredible amount of planning.
-Make your day special by selecting a spectacular venue such as mountain tops, caves, or waterfalls, or go for a significant spot such as a romantic boat ride or someone’s childhood treehouse where you shared your first kiss.
-When it comes to eloping, the options are endless, and it’s all up to you and your partner — unbelievably romantic, unbelievably you, and most importantly, unbelievably affordable in comparison to other wedding types.
+Make your day special by selecting a spectacular venue such as mountain tops, caves, or waterfalls.
+You can also opt for a significant spot such as a romantic boat ride or someone’s childhood treehouse where you shared your first kiss.
+When it comes to eloping, the options are endless!
+Thus it’s all up to you and your partner!
+Unbelievably romantic, unbelievably you, and most importantly, unbelievably affordable in comparison to other wedding types.

 There are numerous reasons why couples opt for a smaller wedding!
 What’s great is that they establish more freedom.
 They also don’t have to feel as though they’re compromising on their big wedding dreams.
 We hope this information on smaller weddings has provided you with some options from which to choose.
 For more details to help you decide, visit The Ultimate Guide to Small Weddings.